Air transport of the British royal family and government: Criticism of royal air travel

-Some criticism was aimed at expensive charters that were employed for visits of King Charles III, during his time as Prince of Wales for trips that some believe were not critical to his role as British heir apparent.
+Some criticism was aimed at expensive charters that were employed for visits of Charles, Prince of Wales, for trips that some believe were not critical to his role as British heir apparent.
 Two of the most expensive charters were for visits to South America in March 2009 (£660,594) for a tour related to the Prince's ecological concerns, and a trip to Japan and Indonesia in October and November 2008 that cost £665,674.

-Between 12 and 16 June 2010, the then-Prince of Wales and the Duchess of Cornwall took a four-day short break to their home in Balmoral, Scotland.
+Between 12 and 16 June 2010, Charles and his wife the Duchess of Cornwall took a four-day short break to their home in Balmoral, Scotland.
 The charge to the government was £29,786 for a jet to fly them to Aberdeen and to return to London.

 Prince Charles's choice of chartering an Airbus A319 that seats 29 people for a tour in 2009 to raise environmental awareness was criticised for its carbon footprint.